lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * One example is third-party authorization information requested in EAD_1 and an authorization artifact (“voucher”, cf. {{RFC8366}}) returned in EAD_2, see {{I-D.selander-ace-ake-authz}}.

-* Another example is remote attestation requested in EAD_2, and an Entity Attestation Token (EAT, {{I-D.ietf-rats-eat}}) returned i EAD_3.
+* Another example is remote attestation requested in EAD_2, and an Entity Attestation Token (EAT, {{I-D.ietf-rats-eat}}) returned in EAD_3.

 * A third example is certificate enrolment where a Certificate Signing Request (CSR, {{RFC2986}}) is included EAD_3, and the issued public key certificate (X.509 {{RFC5280}}, C509 {{I-D.ietf-cose-cbor-encoded-cert}}) or a reference thereof is returned i EAD_4.

 External authorization data should be considered unprotected by EDHOC, and the protection of EAD is the responsibility of the security application (third party authorization, remote attestation, certificate enrolment, etc.).
-The security properties of the EAD fields are discussed in {{sec-prop}}.
+The security properties of the EAD fields (after EDHOC processing) are discussed in {{sec-prop}}.

 To support use cases where the EAD field is used in the EDHOC processing of the message in which they are contained, the EAD fields are made available to the application before the message is verified, see details of message processing in {{asym}}.
 For example, by making the voucher in EAD_2 available to the application, the Initiator can verify the identity or public key of the Responder before verifying the signature.

 The security application may need to wait for EDHOC message verification to complete.
 For example, the validation of a CSR carried in EAD_3 is not started before EDHOC has successfully verified message_3.

-The security application may reuse EDHOC protocol fields which therefore needs to be available to the application.
+The security application may reuse EDHOC protocol fields which therefore need to be available to the application.
 For example, the security application may use the same crypto algorithms as in the EDHOC session and therefore needs access to the selected cipher suite (or the whole SUITES_I).
 The application may use the ephemeral public keys G_X and G_Y, as ephemeral keys or as nonces.
+How the security application gets access to these message fields is out of scope for this specification.

 The EAD fields of EDHOC must not be used for generic application data.
 Since data carried in EAD may not be protected, or be processed by the application before the EDHOC message is verified, special considerations need to be made such that it does not violate security and privacy requirements of the service which uses this data, see {{unprot-data}}.
 The content in an EAD field may impact the security properties provided by EDHOC.
 Security applications making use of the EAD fields must perform the necessary security analysis.